Le lien vers cette page a été envoyé avec succès aux destinataires.

 Warning

-the tenant must not stop paying all or part of his rent under the pretext that the landlord is not meeting his obligations.
+the tenant must not under any circumstances stop paying all or part of his rent on the pretext that the landlord does not respect his obligations.

-If the court judge finds that the dwelling does not meet the standards of decency, he may:
+If the judge of the court finds that the dwelling does not meet the standards of decency, he may:

 - Force the owner to do the necessary work

-- Impose the rent reduction to grant to the tenant
+- Impose the rent reduction to be granted to the tenant

 Furnished accommodation

-To be considered as a furnished rental, the accommodation must meet the criteria of furnishing.
-The list of these criteria depends on the date the lease was signed.
+To be considered a furnished rental, the accommodation must meet furnishing criteria.
+The The list of these criteria depends on the date the lease was signed.

-A rental accommodation must have a minimum surface area.
-The minimum area differs depending on whether the accommodation is rented or colocation.
+A rental unit must have a minimum surface area.
+The minimum area differs depending on whether the accommodation is rented or rented colocation.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

 A rental unit must respect a minimum surface area.
-This is one of housing decency.
+This is one of the criteria for decent housing.

-The accommodation shall have at least one main room having:
+The housing must have at least one main room with:

-- Either one habitable surface at least 9 m² and a ceiling height of at least 2,20 m
+- Let's say one living space of at least 9 m² and a ceiling height of at least 2,20 m

-- Either one habitable volume not less than 20 m³
+- Let's say one habitable volume not less than 20 m³

 Warning